-Figure 15 shows the percentage of MLTC enrollees receiving a dental exam in the last year by plan type; the measure was reported starting in July 2014.
-Overall, there was an upward trend over the available measurements, with the exception of PACE plan enrollees, who had a downward trend from 66.3 percent in July 2014 to 60.3 percent in January 2019.
+Figure 14.
+Percentage of MLTC Enrollees Receiving an Influenza Vaccination in the Last Year downward trend from 66.3 percent in July 2014 to 60.3 percent in January 2019.
 The percentage of Partial Capitation and MAP plan enrollees receiving a dental exam steadily increased from 47.0 percent to 61.1 percent and from 41.6 percent to 61.8 percent, respectively, over the same period.
 The percentage of FIDA plan enrollees who received a dental exam also increased, albeit over a shorter period, from July 2015 to January 2019.
 This measure is not risk-adjusted at the plan level.
 The multivariable regression analysis did not show a statistically significant association between the MLTC mandate and receipt of dental exam (Figure 10), although the point estimate is sizable (-5.6 percentage points).